Arabesque Blu-ray Movie

 If you don’t like utterly unbelievable international intrigues, ridiculous old-fashioned action, and goofy lines, Stanley Donen’s Arabesque isn’t for you.
 If you are stubborn and try to give it a chance, you will be left with a massive headache that won’t go away for days.
 You have been warned.

 The prime minister of an unnamed Middle Eastern country hires Professor David Pollock (Gregory Peck), an expert in ancient Arabic hieroglyphics at Oxford University, to decode a secret message.
 Shortly after, Pollock is picked up by some shady characters working for the very wealthy oil tycoon Beshraavi (Alan Badel), who also wants the message decoded as quickly as possible.
 Pollock is then transported to a lavish villa owned by the mysterious beauty Yasmin Azir (Sophia Loren), who is supposed to be Beshraavi’s mistress but seems willing to help the professor escape his host.
 When the right opportunity comes along, Pollock and Yasmin run away and instantly become targets for Beshraavi’s goons.
-While trying to stay ahead of the people that are tracking them down the fugitives begin to fall in love, but remain suspicious of each other.
+While trying to stay ahead of the people that are tracking them down, the fugitives begin to fall in love, but remain suspicious of each other.

 Arabesque is a bit like a giant salad prepared by a cook who did not mind experimenting with all kinds of different dressing sauces because he knew that he was good enough to present it in a way that would make it impossible to reject.
 This is what Arabesque is -- a mish-mash of ideas and genre clichés, only some of which come together rather nicely.

 The concept behind the film is rather awkward -- or at least it looks so all these years later -- but this does not mean that the end product is not entertaining.
 Indeed, because of the great chemistry between Peck and Loren a lot of the ridiculous material actually begins to look attractive, and with Donen behind the camera frequently very stylish.
-This is actually precisely how a lot the classic James Bond films impressed, as well as the many copycats that they inspired over the years.
+This is actually precisely how a lot of the classic James Bond films impressed, as well as the many copycats that they inspired over the years.
 (See Agent 8 3/4 and Deadlier Than the Male).

-The balance between the action and the comedy remains a bit tricky, and if compared to what Donen’s Charade offers it is actually easy to tell that more work was needed to have everything click as it should.
-Part of the problem seems to be that the story pulls in a lot of different directions and there are just not enough opportunities for the secondary characters to establish themselves.
+The balance between the action and the comedy remains a bit tricky, and if compared to what Donen’s Charade offers, it is actually easy to tell that more work was needed to have everything click as it should.
+Part of the problem seems to be that the story pulls in a lot of different directions, and there are just not enough opportunities for the secondary characters to establish themselves.
 Assassins, psychos, and doubles pop up out of nowhere, do their parts, and then the film quickly moves to the next phase of the fugitives’ adventure.
-It just feels like there is too much happening despite the fact that the film is nearly two hours long.
+It just feels like there is too much happening, despite the fact that the film is nearly two hours long.

-The entire film was shot on location in the United Kingdom and it feels like with the presence of so many exotic characters a lot more could have been done to make it more exciting.
+The entire film was shot on location in the United Kingdom, and it feels like with the presence of so many exotic characters, a lot more could have been done to make it more exciting.
 For example, some flashbacks could have revealed more about Beshraavi, or somehow a portion of the chase could have been relocated to a distant location where there would be plenty more of the wild action that is seen during the finale.

 Loren’s very stylish outfits were specially created by the legendary French fashion designer Christian Dior.
-In one of the film’s most memorable sequences the Italian star goes through a pile of boxes with obviously very expensive and very chic shoes, and then puts on a pair of outrageously sexy boots.
+In one of the film’s most memorable sequences, the Italian star goes through a pile of boxes with obviously very expensive and very chic shoes, and then puts on a pair of outrageously sexy boots.

 Arabesque Blu-ray Movie, Video Quality 3.5 of 5